Why Standardization, Social Regulation and Sustainable Development ?

 - The Global Compact was launched by Kofi Annan in 1999 in Davos to encourage multinational companies respect basic human and labour rights, as well as environmental standards.

 - ISO produced, inter alia, two well-known families of standards: ISO 9000, which deals with quality management (firm-client relationships, performance, client satisfaction, applicable regulatory norms, etc.), and ISO 14000, which deals with environmental management with a view to improving environmental performance.

 - Beginning in 2005, the ISO launched a process aiming to produce international guidelines on the social responsibility of organizations.
 The process led to the issuing of ISO 26000 on social responsibility.
 ISO 26000 is intended to assist organizations in contributing to sustainable development.

-Within this context, the goal of the master's programme is to bring together in a single curriculum the three thematic pillars evoked above: sustainable development, social regulation and standardization.
-This will be achieved through a partnership between the University of Geneva and the ISO, the world's largest developer and publisher of international standards.
+Within this context, the goal of the Master program is to bring together in a single curriculum the three thematic pillars evoked above: sustainable development, social regulation and standardization.
+This is achieved through a partnership between the University of Geneva and the ISO, the world's largest developer and publisher of international standards.